 I first discussed compression socks a while back (when I bought my first pair in October), but a number of people have asked about whether or not they should wear compression socks/sleeves for long runs.

 During the recent Olympic marathon trials, you may have noticed a number of men and women wearing compression socks during the race.
-Although I am by no means an elite runner, I too, wear compression socks for my long runs.
+Although I am by no means an elite runner, I too, wear them for my long runs.
 Here’s why:

 - Wearing compression socks allows the arterial walls in the lower legs to relax.
 This means more oxygen-rich blood flow to your legs.
 This increased blood flow can result in better race/training performance and recovery.

-- Studies have shown that wearing compression socks can improve your race time by up to 5%- that’s pretty significant (especially when you are looking at a half-marathon/marathon)!
+- Studies have shown that wearing these socks can improve your race time by up to 5%- that’s pretty significant (especially when you are looking at a half-marathon/marathon)!

 - By applying more pressure to the lower legs and shins, vibration is reduced.
 This translates into fewer microtears in muscle– which can result in shin splints or lower leg soreness.